Dos & Don’ts of Spain’s #1 Carnival

 in Santa Cruz de Tenerife

-In just a few months, the beautiful debauchery of one of Spain’s most cherished festivals will begin in the Canary Islands.
+Glitter, flashing lights, riotess beats -the beautiful debauchery of one of Spain’s most cherished festivals is right here in the heart of the Canary Islands.
 If you’re lucky enough to be celebrating in one of the top Carnaval hotspots in Spain – Santa Cruz de Tenerife, Las Palmas de Gran Canaria, Cadiz, Sitges – get ready to be dazzled.
 From shimmering, sequined gowns and luminous firework displays to blaring Latin beats and the sensation of thousands of people soaking it all in with you, your senses are sure to be on overload.

 But remember as you get down and dirty in one of Spain’s Carnival capitals, it’s more than just a party.
 Carnival traditions are deeply rooted in these cities, and have lasted and grown increasingly important over the years.
 There’s a story behind everything from the Queen’s 100kg gown to the mocking refrains of the murgas and, of course, the sparks of a papier-mâché sardine going up in smoke.

 1. Do dress up like your friends

 Carnaval in Spain is not the time to see which of your friends can pull together the best glittery tutu/neon wig/spotted leotard combination.
 The tradition is to dress up with two to two hundred of your closest compañeros and to take on the town like the bad ass band of bumblebees (or Care Bears, or pirates…) that you are.

 Especially in the Canary Islands, it’s typical for boys and men to dress in drag, so boys – don’t be shy about flaunting what ya mama gave you in that new florescent tutu!

 2. Don’t Pack Your Favorite Shoes